alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 | Visual C++ version 19.35.32215 for x64 | the process ANSI codepage, from `GetACP` | UTF-8 ✅ |
 | MinGW g++ version 11.2.0 for x64 | the system ANSI codepage e.g. from `GetLocaleInfo` | E.g. cp 1252 ❌ |

-Which means that with MinGW g++ 11.2.0 `fs::path` garbles a `char`-based path specification with non-ASCII characters.
+Which means that with MinGW g++ 11.2.0 `fs::path` garbles a `char`-based path specification with non-ASCII characters, as the standard (apparently) requires.

 *TANSTAAFL*: *There Ain’t No Such Thing As A Free Lunch*.